Laotian society: Midland

-Most Lao Theung villages (based primarily on descriptions of the Kammu) are located on mountain slopes but not at the peaks or ridges—the name Lao Theung means roughly "the Lao up there."
-Since the 1950s, however, a growing number of villages have been established at lower elevations near rivers or roads, which occurred as roads were beginning to be rebuilt and expanded.
+Most Lao Theung villages (based primarily on descriptions of the Kammu) are located on mountain slopes and not at the peaks or ridges.
+Since the 1950s, a growing number of villages have been established at lower elevations near rivers or roads, which occurred as roads were beginning to be rebuilt and expanded.
 Sometimes these villages were founded by people fleeing the war, and sometimes they arose out of a desire to be closer to transportation, markets, and social services.
-After 1975 many Hmong and some Kammu were driven out by the Pathet Lao and the Lao People's Army.
+After 1975 some Hmong and some Kammu were driven out by the Pathet Lao and the Lao People's Army.
 Since the 1980s, the government has encouraged upland swidden farming minoritys to relocate to lowland areas in order to reduce upland swidden farming and forest clearing.
-Kammu and Lamet villages, as well as those of some other midland groups, are relatively permanent, some remaining over fifty years in a location.
-Traditionally, villages managed the rotation of swidden fields in such a way as to sustain agricultural production over long periods.
-Individual households might move from a village to another location, or villages might merge with a second village being established a short distance away; however, the usual pattern was sedentary.
+Villages managed the rotation of swidden fields in such a way as to sustain agricultural production over long periods.
+Individual households might move from a village to another location, or villages might merge with a second village being established.
 Midland groups inhabiting central Laos generally have been more mobile, with villages relocated after a decade or so.
-However, it is not clear whether this is a long- standing pattern or a response to the unsettled conditions during the Second Indochina War.

-Lao Theung villages are usually somewhat smaller than most Lao Loum villages, commonly ranging between twenty and thirty households, but sites with fifty households and 300 or more inhabitants have been reported.
-Houses in Lamet and Kammu villages are clustered without apparent organization or orientation, but individual sites are selected with the advice of a village spirit practitioner.
-Lamet villages are commonly divided into two segments by the men's common house centrally located in the village, but a similar practice has not been recorded for the Kammu.
-Traditionally, in Kammu households, there is a separate common house for adolescent boys and strangers, but this practice has not been continued in many new settlements established after 1975.
+Lao Theung villages are mostly somewhat smaller than most Lao Loum villages, mostly ranging between 20 and 30 households, while sites with 50 households and 300 or more inhabitants have been reported.
+In Lamet and Kammu villages, individual houses are selected with the advice of a village spirit practitioner.
+In Kammu households, there is a separate house for adolescent boys and strangers; this practice has not been continued in some settlements established after 1975.